katehu/data-science-tooling/install-jupyter_notebook.md

   ```
   jupyter notebook
   ```
-  The jupyter notebook will be launched in your internet browser
+  The jupyter notebook will be launched in your web browser

-### Use Jupyter Notebook with R
+### Link Jupyter Notebook with R
 Jupyter is a web application for creating and sharing computational documents.
 It supports programming languages Python, Java, R, Julia, Matlab, Scala, etc., but it itslef does not provide these languages.
 To use them, we need to install the corresponding kernel for that language.
 To install the kernel for R:
 - Step 1.
 Install R
 - Step 2.
 If you have installed the Anaconda, open the terminal and on the command line type